rgl/terraform-keycloak/README.md

 * Create a test Keycloak instance inside a docker container using docker compose.
 * Create the `example` realm.
   * Create the `alice` user.
+  * Create the `example-go-confidential` client.
+* Start the example `example-go-confidential` client.

 # Usage